The Acoustic Guitar…

 The Finish

-We'll teach you how to apply the sealer coats of our own wiping shellac, and furnish you with enough flakes to finish the job at home, along with instruction for several viable finishing solutions.
+If times allows, we will shoot you project with and open-coat, soft luster, nitrocellulose lacquer.
+If you run close on time, we'll teach you how to apply the sealer coats of our own wiping shellac, and furnish you with enough flakes to finish the job at home, along with instruction for several other viable finishing solutions.

 $500 deposit required